How the Aging Brain Affects Thinking

 - Be slower to find words and recall names

-- Find they have more problems with multitasking
+- Have problems with multitasking

 - Experience mild decreases in the ability to pay attention